My job requires me to travel a lot. I board a plane on Monday morning, spend a week at a client site and fly back home on Thursday evening.

 Typically I try to start my day at the gym, before I get to the office.
 Then my day is never the same.
 As a consultant I constantly work on new projects, for new clients, in different industries.
 I usually spend my day preparing various analyses, communicating with the client, brainstorming with our team or preparing deliverables and client presentations.

 Two projects are never the same.
 We always work on different issues for different clients.
 You have to learn and adjust very quickly.
 You work in a high degree of ambiguity.
-You always feel you are starting from zero and that can sometimes be challenging.
+You often feel you are starting from zero and that can be sometimes challenging.
 However, at the end of every project I feel a great deal of achievement.
 Not only have I helped the client but I learned a lot and developed new skills.

 I wanted to study at a university which would allow me to live in an international, multicultural city such as London and offered a business degree that would prepare me broadly for my future career.
-I did not want to focus on finance or marketing, I wanted to learn a bit of everything, and Middlesex University offered a degree that fulfilled this.
+I did not want to focus on Finance or Marketing, I wanted to learn a bit of everything, and Middlesex University offered a degree that fulfilled this.

 The variety of the courses offered throughout the 3 years.
 I was able to study everything from finance, through marketing to leadership.